ccdxc/sw/mbt/README.md

 Please note that currently, the sequence of operations performed for the DOL mode have been hardcoded.
 This will be updated in the future.

+To reproduce the set of messages generated in a prior run, set the '--mbtrandomseed' argument to the value which is present in the output logs of the run(search for MBT_RANDOM_SEED in the logs).
+This should be an integer value.

 Currently, model based tester supports the following objects
 1) SecurityGroup
 2) SecurityProfile